core-api/core-api/README.md

 any of these formats, as well as a **Python client library**.

-Using a Core API client is a more **robust** and **meaningful** way to interact with you API than constructing HTTP requests and decoding responses.
-The dynamic client library is always up to date with the API, and client code focuses solely on the interface being provided, rather that dealing with network details and encodings.
+Using a Core API client is a more **robust** and **meaningful** way to interact with your API than constructing HTTP requests and decoding responses.
+The dynamic client library is always up to date with the API, and client code focuses solely on the interface being provided, rather than dealing with network details and encodings.

 ---